Home

 Rainfall

-The north eastern coastline of Queensland just south of Cairns has the most rain out of any region in Australia.
-For example, the township of Tully commonly receives 4400 millimetres of rain a year.
+The north eastern coastline of Queensland just south of Cairns normally records the most rain out of any region in Australia.
+In particular, the township of Tully commonly receives 4400 millimetres of rain a year.
 Higher rainfall totals are found in the mountains near Tully as well as on Hinchinbrook Island.
 How high?
-Well up to 11500 millimetres of rain a year.
+Well up to 11500 millimetres (that's 11.5 metres!) of rain a year.
 Most of this falls during the wet season.

-The other parts of northern coastal of Australia receive between 1500 to 2000 millimetres every year and again you'll only see this rain if you travel here in the summer and early autumn months.
+The other parts of northern coastal of Australia receive between 1500 to 2000 millimetres annually and in most years you'll only see this rain if you travel here in the summer and early autumn months.

 Humidity levels

 During the summer and early autumn months (December-March) the high humidity levels may make you feel lethargic.
-Once you've experienced this you'll know what I mean.
+Once you've experienced the northern Australian weather then you'll know what I mean.
 The only respite from the heat and humidity during the summer months will be from the arrival of cool air due to a passing thunderstorm.

-The extremely humid northern Australian weather conditions in the summer can be quite uncomfortable and so you'll need to limit the number of strenuous physical activities you hope to pursue.
-Obviously, if you plan to spend a lot of time outdoors, then your best bet is to visit the northern parts of Australia in the drier and cooler months (May-early October).
+The extremely humid northern Australian weather conditions in the summer can be quite uncomfortable and so you'll need to limit the amount of strenuous physical activities you hope to pursue.
+Obviously, if you plan to spend a lot of time outdoors, then your best bet is to visit the northern parts of Australia in the drier and cooler months (May to early October).

 It's true that the far northern Australian weather is always very warm no matter what time of year it is and that the temperatures remain the same nearly every day.
 But as you travel further south, you'll find that the southern Australian weather can be hot one day and quite cold the next.